 Prior to serving as CEO, Tsujihara was President of Warner Bros.
 Home Entertainment, which includes the Studio’s home video, digital distribution, video games, anti-piracy, and emerging technology operations, a post he’d held since WBHE’s founding in October 2005.

-Under Tsujihara’s leadership, WBHE dominated the home entertainment sector and ranked as the market share leader in packaged media and digital distribution in the U.S. and abroad.
-To complement its packaged goods business, Warner Bros. has implemented and continues to explore innovative ways to distribute content across various digital platforms and improve the value of ownership for consumers.
+Under Tsujihara’s leadership, WBHE dominated the home entertainment sector and continuously ranked as the market share leader in packaged media and digital distribution in the U.S. and abroad.
+Leveraging Warner Bros.’ market leadership, Tsujihara helped usher the industry into the digital age by developing innovative strategies to accelerate the growth of digital and offset the decline of DVD.
 In addition to being the first studio to implement a successful windowing strategy for the subscription and kiosk rental market, Warner Bros.
-Home Entertainment, under Tsujihara’s leadership, aggressively moved into the digital space, pioneering both domestic and international day-and-date VOD.
-He also shepherded the Studio’s acquisition of Flixster and aligned its efforts with major Hollywood studios and leading technology companies to become the first studio to launch UltraViolet.
+Home Entertainment aggressively moved into the digital space, pioneering both domestic and international day-and-date VOD and becoming the first studio to release an UltraViolet-enabled title.
+Tsujihara also shepherded the Studio’s acquisition of Flixster, aligning its efforts with other major Hollywood studios and leading technology companies.
 From movies and television to videogames, the Studio’s content is now available on a wide variety of platforms including iTunes worldwide, numerous cable and satellite providers, Xbox LIVE and more.

 During his tenure at WBHE, Tsujihara also guided significant deals in the games space, including the acquisitions of Turbine, TT Games, Snowblind Studios, the assets of Midway Games, and Rocksteady Studios.
 Acquiring the right combination of talent and IP necessary to build great games, while utilizing the existing global infrastructure of Warner Home Video, Warner Bros. has rapidly become a large-scale, full-service global games publisher.